VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-07-16-You-doing-you-does-not-insipre-me-to-do-me.md

 Here's how role-models actually work: someone performing-the-role only inspires you to have confidence that you can also perform-*that*-role, if they're sufficiently similar to you that you can realistically imagine yourself in their role.
 For example, plenty of 2016 presidential hopefuls were authentically 'you doing you', but the biggest (token) role-model for young girls was Hillary Clinton, not because of 'you do you' (her being a lawyer, former secretary of state, or having already lived in the White House), but simply because she's a woman.

-<sup><sub>[For another post, is the obvious tokenism problem here, that focus of pop-diversity-representation is too narrow, focusing more on traits which are outside people's control (sex/ethnicity), rather than things everyone can make an effort to improve (confidence/moral integrity).]</sub></sup>
+<sup><sub>[For another post, is the obvious tokenism problem here, that focus of pop-diversity-representation is too narrow, focusing more on traits which are outside people's control (sex/ethnicity), rather than things everyone can make an effort to improve (confidence/moral integrity).
+Also thinking that identity is 'merely a deliberate performance' is trendy, but is a very flawed ontology of personhood.]</sub></sup>

 If what Voyd says (what I called 'Diversity is Inspiring') was true, seeing people who are different from herself would inspire "yay me".